LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 Contributing to a Remote Repository
 -----------------------------------

-Now that you have a profile on Github and a local copy of a remote repository, let's start coding!
+Now that you have a profile on GitHub and a local copy of a remote repository, let's start coding!

 Open the repo you just cloned in Visual Studio.
 Explore it, run it.
 See what happens.
 Go to the ``NumberChecks`` class and uncomment the ``EvenOrOddCheck`` method.